mesosphere-backup/kubeaddons-configs/README.md

-# Configs
+# Addon Repository

-Configurations for Kubernetes addons and their components
+This is a repository for `Addon` resources managed by `Kubeaddons`.